 Cavite Cable Landing Station is one of the nine cable landing stations of the EAC cable network, linking the Philippines to Singapore, Malaysia, Hong Kong, Taiwan, China, Korea and Japan.

-Cavite CLS was owned by Digitel as the landing party in the Philippines for EAC cable.
+Cavite CLS was owned by Digitel Crossing (now Telstra Converge Inc.), which was the landing party in the Philippines for EAC cable.

-In 2001, Digital Telecommunications Phils, Inc. (Digitel), and Broadband Infrastructure Group (BI Group) which is an international telecommunications-focused investment and holding company with regional headquarters in Manila, and Asia Global Crossing formed a 20:40:40 joint venture, Digitel Crossing. that will bring local, regional, and global connectivity to the Philippines.
-Digitel Crossing established a terrestrial fiber optic backhaul network in the Philippines leveraging existing Digitel network assets.
+In 2001, Digital Telecommunications Phils, Inc. (Digitel), Asia Global Crossing (AGC) and Broadband Infrastructure Group (BI Group) which is an international telecommunications-focused investment and holding company with regional headquarters in Manila formed a 40:40:20 joint venture, Digitel Crossing.
+Digitel Crossing built the Cavite Cable Landing Station and established a terrestrial fiber optic backhaul network in the Philippines leveraging existing Digitel network assets.
 This terrestrial network connects with the East Asia Crossing (EAC) and brings the Philippines pan-Asian connectivity.